indiqusdocs/stpi/docs/Networking/FirewallandSecurity/FirewallInstances/NetworkingManagement.md

 - If the Instance is inside a VPC, you can associate the Instance to multiple tiers within the VPC or share the Instance with other VPC networks in the same Availability Zone by using the **ADD NETWORK** option.
 - Network/tier associations can be removed from this section by using the **unlink** action.
-- If the Instance is in a Basic/Flat Networking Availability Zone, you will see the NIC details.
-Presently, only one NIC is supported on Basic/Flat Networking Instances.

 :::note
 Advanced networking configurations can be done using the Virtual Cloud service.